opive/Harmony2/Research.md

 Source: https://developer.spotify.com/documentation/web-api
 Reason: Needed to have an overview of the type of info I can retrieve and how that would be executed

+Chat GPT prompt: No info is being displayed on my website, and the whole website is blank (excluding the nav bar).
+I think there is a problem with my /callback or /login function, and maybe 'session'.
+The moment I'm logged in, I am able to retrieve profile data.
+However, I'm unable to successfully access other pieces of data when I visit another page on the website dedicated to retrieving that piece of data (eg the /artists route does not work).
+I'm not sure why.
+What is this issue and how can I fix it